zakirhussaingit/vlsiriscv/task2.md

 <details>
   <summary><b>The instruction formats and their six types</b></summary>
   <br>
-<p align="justify">RISC-V instructions are encoded using a fixed-length 32-bit format, which simplifies decoding and execution.
+<p align="justify">The binary encoding of an operation is referred to as its instruction format.
+RISC-V has six core instruction formats: RISC-V instructions are encoded using a fixed-length 32-bit format, which simplifies decoding and execution.
 The instruction formats are categorized into six types: R, I, S, B, U, and J. Each format serves a specific purpose and has a unique encoding structure:</p>
 <ul><li><b>R-type instructions:</b></li> Used for register-to-register operations, such as arithmetic and logical operations.
 They include three register operands: two source registers and one destination register.
 Eg:- add (Add 2 registers and store results in another)
 <li><b>I-type instructions:</b></li> Used for immediate operations, such as arithmetic and logical operations with an immediate value.
 They include two register operands and a 12-bit immediate value.
 Eg:- li (Load immediate value)
 <li><b>S-type instructions:</b></li> Used for store operations, which store data from a register to memory.
 They include two register operands and a 12-bit immediate value for the memory address offset.
 Eg:- sw (store the value in register)